José Martí MAST 6-12 Academy

-José Martí MAST 6-12 Academy, also known as JMMA 6-12 or MAST 3, is a magnet school incorporating grades 6 through 12 in Hialeah, Florida.
-Established in 1987 as José Martí Middle School, it introduced its magnet program with a high school expansion in 2011.
+José Martí MAST 6-12 Academy (often shortened as José Martí MAST, JMMA, or JMMA 6-12), is a magnet school incorporating grades 6 through 12 in Hialeah, Florida.
+Established in 1987 as José Martí Middle School, it expanded into a middle and high school in 2011, re-establishing itself as a magnet school.

 History

 As a middle school (1987–2011)

 The school was established in 1987 as José Martí Middle School, by José Enriquez Sr., the school's first principal.
 Eventually, Enriquez's son became the principal of the school.

 Prior to its transition to a magnet school, José Martí Middle experienced troubling events such as the intentional setting of a fire in 1999.
 In November 2010, the school earned over $6,000 by saving energy, which they used to help tutor students.

 As a magnet school (since 2011)

 After the superintendent of M-DCPS opened a MAST in Homestead, he decided to "franchise" MAST Academy.
 Following this, José Martí was converted to a magnet high school in August 2011, with 6th through 9th grades present in the 2011–12 school year.